thinkocapo/full-stack-fund/README.md

 ## React.js App
 ### Instructions
-**Note** - This app is in `/src` and you'll also run `/setup-ethereum-react` once using node, to deploy MasterContract.
+This app's files are in `/src` and you'll also run `/setup-ethereum-react` once using node, to deploy MasterContract.
 This only needs to be done once, similar to how a Token Issuing is only done once.
 End users will interact with the MasterContract after that, using the React app rendered in their browser.
 1. Run `ganache-cli testrpc` in a new terminal
 2. `node setup-ethereum-react.js` - this deploys Master Contract and logs its address.
 Copy/paste this address into App.js state.masterContractAddress.
 In a Prod setup this MasterContract.address would be supplied by a backend-app.
 3. `npm start` and open `localhost:3000` in a browser with **Metamask**